HSV DATING Advice

 What are the signs of Genital Herpes

 ?
 If your partner is having the first episode of genital herpes, she or he is likely to feel typically weak and have a fever, headache, and underlying bone and muscle aches, in addition to inflammation in the genital areas.
 This might last for several days, throughout or after which reddened locations might appear on the genitals.
 These may become painful blisters.
 The blisters then burst, typically to leave sores which gradually heal, generally without scarring.

 The intensity of this first herpes episode varies in between individuals; however, for some individuals, it may be severe and last for up to 3 weeks if not treated.

 These symptoms ought to rapidly fix with treatment.
 The doctor should have given your partner a course of antiviral therapy.
 This is an effective medicine which, although it does not treat genital herpes, can speed healing and decrease the intensity of the herpes episode.
-There are also other steps which your partner can require to eliminate the pain of genital herpes.
+There are also other steps that your partner can require to eliminate the pain of genital herpes.